jasper-day/airplane_sim/readme.md

 - Coding
     - Curve fitting (linear and polynomial) for experimental data (part 1 of part A)
+        - Input: table of values (e.g., from `aero_tables.py`)
+        - Output: list of coefficients for a linear or quadratic line of best fit
+        - Working:
             - Mehmet
             - Kaartic
     - Differential Equations numerical solver with state variables (part 3 of part A)
+        - Input: State change equation, commands
+        - Output: 2D array of state integrated through time
+        - Working:
             - Thomas
             - Jasper
             - Niketa
     - Equation solver (root finder) for trim conditions (part 2 of part A)
+        - Input: Multivariate equation
+        - Output: Roots of that equation
+        - Working:
             - Shanilka
             - Xavier
 - User Interface
     - Graphs and charts
     - Input desired values, commands